Haunted North Dakota

 Harvey, ND

-Harvey Public Library in Harvey, North Dakota, opened in 1990 on the site of the former Bentz residence, where Sophia Eberlein — a German-Russian immigrant and widow of local businessman Hugo Eberlein — was beaten to death by her second husband, Jacob Bentz, on October 2, 1931.
+Harvey Public Library in Harvey, North Dakota, opened in 1990 on the site of the former Bentz residence, where Sophia Eberlein — a German-Russian immigrant and widow of local businessman Hugo Eberlein — was struck with a claw hammer and killed by her second husband, Jacob Bentz, on October 2, 1931.
 Bentz attempted to destroy the evidence by burning her body outside city limits.
-He was identified by his stepdaughter, confessed during investigation, and was sentenced to life in prison.
+He was identified by his stepdaughters, confessed during investigation, and was sentenced to life in prison.

 $ All Ages Family: Moderate